-This native perennial is found in colonies and reaches a height of 2 feet.
-Its leaves are divided into 5 lance-shaped and toothed leaflets, each up to 4 inches long.
+This native perennial is often found in colonies and reaches a height of 2 feet.
+Its leaves are divided into 3-7 lance-shaped and toothed leaflets, each up to 4 inches long (A,E).
 Young leaves often have white blotches (D), hence the common name.
-The pale lilac to white, bell-shaped flowers form a spherical cluster above the leaves (B,C).
-Identified by its flowers whose stamens and styles extend far beyond the petals.
-See also the description for Hairy Waterleaf (Hydrophyllum appendiculatum).
-Its stamens do not extend as far beyond its petals, and it has different leaves.
+The pale lilac to white, bell-shaped flowers form a spherical cluster above the leaves (A).
+Individual flowers have 5 stamens and single style which extend far beyond the petals (B,C).

 This is one of several local plants which produce another set of leaves after the growing season, in order to soak up late fall and winter sunshine and to produce and store energy for the next growing season.
 Image (E) was taken in late November.